dtura0/python-dataflow-demo/README.md

 ```

 This will:

-- create a Python virtual environment
+- build the application Docker image
-- install dependencies from pyproject.toml
+- start PostgreSQL containers (app and test databases)
-- start PostgreSQL using Docker
+- prepare the environment for running the app and tests

 ### Run the application